PTLin84/PTLin84/README.md

 - 👋 Hi, I’m Po-Ting Lin.
 - 👀 I’m interested in software development.
-- 🌱 Currently learning JavaScript web development and mobile development through React Native.
+- 🌱 Currently learning Computer Systems and Machine Learning.

 <!---
 PTLin84/PTLin84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.